 You can navigate and view only the virtual machines in particular VM group easily by pressing right/left arrow at top of a VM group.

-Then press left arrow (Exit group) button to go back to home page of virtual machines.
+Then press left arrow (Exit group) button to go back to the home page of virtual machines.

 Main Purpose of VM Groups, Why to Have it?